Jennie Alexander: Two-slat post-and-rung shaving chair

 Jennie Alexander had attributed the success of the post-and-rung shaving chair to her wife, who after Jennie was told she could not wood turn in front of a live audience, encouraged Jennie to make the same chair by shaving all the parts close to round without a lathe.
 Jennie said, "So the shaving, really, made the existence of the post-and-rung chair a reality in this country."

 From her book, Make a Chair from a Tree: An Introduction to Working Green Wood:

 A post and rung chair is a stick chair with a fiber seat.
 It has cylindrical mortises bored into vertical posts to receive the ends of horizontal rungs.
-Then the chair is first assembled, the posts contain more moisture than the rungs.
+When the chair is first assembled, the posts contain more moisture than the rungs.
 The chair is held together by the shrinking of the posts around the dry rungs.
 It is one of the few things made today that depends on the shrinking actions of wood.

 This chair differs in part from the Windsor chair because it does not have a solid carved seat.
 In a Ladderback Chair, the seat is not structural.
 Where in a Windsor chair, the seat is structural - all the legs, back and arms terminate in the seat.